 Meaning

-In the quote “Theology made no provision for evolution.
+“Theology made no provision for evolution.
 The biblical authors had missed the most important revelation of all!
-Could it be that they were not really privy to the thoughts of God?,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+Could it be that they were not really privy to the thoughts of God?” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.

 Theme